HuzaifaIrfan-ECAD/traffic-lights-dld-simulation-proteus/README.md

-# Scalable Multi Lane Traffic Lights Simulation in Proteus
+# Traffic Lights DLD Simulation in Proteus

 Developed By Huzaifa Irfan